 Buttercream Frosting Recipe II - Holds up in humidity better – Faux Fondant:

+This recipe and the instructions are from a lovely lady name "Sewsweet."
+I thank her very much.
 I like this recipe better than Wilton’s Buttercream Recipe because it tastes less sweet and uses half the amount of Crisco shortening.

 2 cups Crisco shortening

 1/2 cup corn starch

 1/3 cup powdered milk mixed with enough water to make 1 cup

 1/2 teaspoon Creme Royale or cre bouquet, optional